Skip to Content

 Scholarship

-My historical research involves a cluster of related problems in early modern history, specifically around liberalism and property law in early modern society.
-My work in Digital History in turn involves digital methods such as “distant reading”.
 I have published scholarship in Digital History and German History, in top-level academic venues, for over a decade.
 Specific contributions have been in empirical German history, the historical sociology of German law, historical bibliometrics, tools for computational text analysis, refinements of existing software methods for data cleaning and computer vision, and applications of some of these methods to history and archaeology.
-To date (Autumn 2023) I have produced 1 scholarly monograph, 1 edited volume, 11 peer-reviewed journal or other scholarly articles and essays, 2 invited essays, 1 digital review, and related software.
+To date (Summer 2024) I have produced 1 scholarly monograph, 1 edited volume, 11 peer-reviewed journal or other scholarly articles and essays, 2 invited essays, 1 digital review, and a partridge in a pear tree (plus related software).
 I have essentially spent half of my time since 2010 studying, applying, and writing about digital methods, and the other half pursuing traditional interpretive empirical scholarship in early modern German legal and political thought.
+My monograph, Property and the German Idea of Freedom, from the End of the Thirty Years’ War to the Eve of the French Revolution in Germany, was published by Brill in 2024.

 Challenge the conventional.
 Create the exceptional.
 No Limits.